unclejimbo/Euclid/README.md

-euclid is a header only geometry processing library accompanying CGAL.
+Euclid is a header only geometry processing library accompanying CGAL.